Anti-union violence in the United States

-Anti-union violence in the United States is physical force intended to harm union officials, union organizers, union members, union sympathizers, or their families.
+Anti-union violence in the United States entails physical harm done to trade union officials, organizers, members, sympathizers, or their families, in the United States.
 It has most commonly been used either during union organizing efforts, or during strikes.
 The aim most often is to prevent a union from forming, to destroy an existing union, or to reduce the effectiveness of a union or a particular strike action.
-If strikers prevent people or goods to enter or leave a workplace, violence may be used to allow people and goods to pass the picket line.
+If strikers prevent people or goods from entering or leaving a workplace, violence may be used to allow people and goods to pass the picket line.

 Violence against unions may be isolated, or may occur as part of a campaign that includes spying, intimidation, impersonation, disinformation, and sabotage.
 Violence in labor disputes may be the result of unreasonable polarization, or miscalculation.
 It may be willful and provoked, or senseless and tragic.
 On some occasions, violence in labor disputes may be purposeful and calculated, for example the hiring and deployment of goon squads to intimidate, threaten or even assault strikers.

 According to labor historians and other scholars, the US has had the bloodiest and most violent labor history of any industrialized nation.